LeeU1911/try-pomodoro/README.md

 * Reset timer for Pomodoro/break.

 #Coming soon:
-* Start new Pomodoro/break only when user does so.
+* Option to start new Pomodoro/break only when user does so.
 Do not start automatically.
+* Audio notifications
+* Task lists
 * Confirmation if page is refresh or pomodoro is paused
 * Record interruptions when pausing/resuming pomodoro
-* Audio notifications
-* Task lists
 * Social networks account login
 * Save data per user
 * Dismiss notification after 30 seconds